elindstr/share-the-pie/README.md

 ## Description

-This is a node.js fullstack web server that connects a front-end search page to a backend sql database of UC Davis employee compensation.
+This is a node.js fullstack web server that connects a front-end search page to a back-end sql database of UC Davis employee compensation.

+The front-end is still in proof-of-concept development.

 The project is deployed on heroku here: https://damp-lake-32167-d93e2ef863ec.herokuapp.com/